-I was fortunate enough to have been awarded a place on the University of Kent’s Paris Summer School Scholarship scheme for the period 15th-28th June 2014.
+At the beginning of 2014, I was fortunate enough to have been awarded a place on the University of Kent’s Paris Summer School Scholarship scheme for the period 15-28 June 2014.

 The description on the website is as follows:

-In light of this opportunity I will be producing daily content during this two-week period about my experience in the ‘City of Light’.
-These posts will consist of discussion topics and highlights from my everyday activities during my time in lectures and seminars.
+In light of this opportunity I intended to produce daily content during this two-week period about my experience in the ‘City of Light’.
+These posts consisted of discussion topics and highlights from my everyday activities during my time in lectures and seminars.

-However, I also intend on writing about my adventures as I explore the city in the best way I know how – walking (second only to eating) – as a flâneur in 21st-century Paris.
-These will take the form of thoughts and ideas that spring to mind as I peruse along the streets of the city and the banks of the river Seine.
-I will also be writing mini exhibition reviews as I endeavour to take in as much of its culture, history and ever-growing art scene in this short period of time.
+I also intended to write about my adventures as I explored the city in the best way I knew how – walking (second only to eating) – as a flâneur in 21st-century Paris.
+These took the form of thoughts and ideas that sprang to mind as I perused the streets of the city and the banks of the river Seine.
+I also wrote mini exhibition reviews as I endeavoured to take in as much of its culture, history and ever-growing art scene in this short period of time.

 With the Louvre’s unveiling of its new collection for its Abu Dhabi branch in its Birth of a Museum exhibition and a major I, Augustus, Emperor of Rome exhibition touring from Rome to the Grand Palais celebrating the 2000th anniversary of the emperor’s death, the timing of this opportunity could not have been better handled.